thindil/tashy2/README.md

 [TASHY](https://github.com/thindil/tashy)

 **IMPORTANT:** TASHY2 is not compatible with TASHY.
 At this moment it is at very early stage of the development, pre-alpha stage.
-Also this is now mostly a playground thus don't expect too much soon :)
+Also, this is now mostly a playground thus don't expect too much soon :)

 TASHY2 is the Ada 2012 binding to Tcl/Tk.
-It allow to use Tcl code in Ada code and vice versa.
+It allows using Tcl code in Ada code and vice versa.
 Included bindings:

 * Tcl - It is the base binding.
 Allow use Tcl scripts in the Ada code.